Kevin McHale (actor)

-Kevin Michael McHale (born June 14, 1988) is an American actor, singer, and dancer.
+Kevin Michael McHale (born June 14, 1988) is an American actor and singer.
 Formerly one of the two lead vocalists of the boy band NLT, McHale is best known for his role as Artie Abrams in the Fox musical comedy-drama series Glee, for which he was nominated for a Grammy Award, three Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series and two Teen Choice Awards.
 From 2014 to 2016, he hosted the British panel show Virtually Famous on E4.
 In 2019, McHale and Glee co-star Jenna Ushkowitz began a podcast called Showmance, where they recap Glee episodes and interview Glee cast and crew members, as well as other people.
-The podcast was rebranded in 2022 as And That’s What You Really Missed on iHeartRadio.
+The podcast was rebranded in 2022 as And That's What You Really Missed on iHeartRadio.

 Early life

-McHale was born in Plano, Texas to Christopher McHale and Elizabeth Payne, the youngest of four children.
+McHale was born in Plano, Texas, to Christopher McHale and Elizabeth Payne, the youngest of four children.
 His older sister is a talent agent, and he got his start in acting by convincing her to let him audition for a local commercial.
 He grew up with actor and singer Demi Lovato.
 He moved to California with his parents as a teenager in order to pursue a career in the entertainment industry.
 McHale attended Academy of the Canyons High School in the Santa Clarita Valley in California.